ericorruption/ericorruption.github.io/src/pages/about.md

 ## Outside of work

-I enjoy listening to modern death metal - sometimes playing too, biking around the city, going to the gym and doing the occasional scale modeling.
+I enjoy listening to modern death metal - sometimes playing it too, going to the gym and doing the occasional scale modeling.